mecid/mecid.github.io/_posts/2019-05-01-extracting-presentation-logic-to-make-it-testable.md

 This code looks very simple, and at first glance, there are no huge problems.
 But there are probably a few downsides:

 1. We are breaking SOLID principles by mixing presentation logic with view logic inside ShowCell.
-Our cell is responsible for laying out views and for formatting show data into user presentable format.
+Our cell is responsible for laying out views and formatting show data into user presentable format.

 2. We want to test our data formatting logic to be sure that we are presenting the correct information to the user.
 But it is hard to cover UIViews with Unit Tests, and there is no clear intention on what you test, layout or presentation logic (we will talk about UI testing in next posts).